valentinkm/AdversarialSimulation/LK/README.md

 3. **Run the install_dependencies.R Script**:
-   - In the folder, navigate to the LK subfolder.
+   - In RStudio, navigate to the repositoryf folder, and then to the LK subfolder.
-   - Open the install_dependencies.R file in Rstudio.
+   - Open the install_dependencies.R file.
    - Navigate to the Terminal.
    - Depending on your OS, run the following 2 commands in the terminal: